DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-27-tracking-conditions-individually-iteration.md

 title: Tracking conditions individually iteration
 description: Improving the way we let users update the status of conditions
 date: 2020-10-27
+screenshots:
+  items:
+    - text: Offer page
+      src: offer-page.png
+    - text: Update status of conditions page
+      src: status-page.png
+    - text: "Check: when a condition has been marked as ‘not met’"
+      src: check--not-met.png
+    - text: "Check: when a condition has been marked as ‘met’"
+      src: check--met.png
+    - text: "Check: when all conditions have been marked as ‘met’"
+      src: check--all-met.png
+    - text: Success message
+      src: success-message.png
 ---

 {% from "email/macro.njk" import appEmail %}